360-Access Advisory Board Members

 Brig.
 Gen. (Ret) John E. Michel

-Michel is transformational, business executive, and widely sought-after TED speaker, best-selling author, and organizational change expert whose award-winning work has been featured in a wide variety of articles and journals.
+Michel is a lifelong transformational, business executive, and widely sought-after TED speaker, best-selling author, and organizational change expert whose award-winning work has been featured in a wide variety of articles and journals.

 During his over 26 years of military service, Michel held a series of key leadership positions in transportation, logistics, and operations.
 He lead NATO’s unprecedented 14-nation effort in Afghanistan to build the $6.7B Afghan Air Force.
 His team was awarded the 2014 Secretary of Defense Award for Excellence in Maintenance Training, Advice, and Assistance of Foreign Security Forces, the Department of Defense’s highest award for innovative nation building efforts.
 He was the only senior military leader in the Department of Defense to successfully develop and personally lead three large-scale, multi-billion dollar global transformation efforts.

-Carlisle is Vice President Sales and Marketing of Action Limousines and Action Worldwide Transportation located in Stockbridge, GA.
-Carlisle owns the only accessible MV1 limousine in Georgia.
-She is a champion for people who have disabilities; Carlisle and her husband Clarence are proud to serve the people who use their services worldwide.
+Carlisle is Vice President Sales and Marketing of Action Limousines located in Stockbridge, GA.
+Carlisle owns the only accessible MV1 limousine in Georgia or the east coast for that matter.
+She is a champion for people who have disabilities and her and her husband Clarence are proud to serve people who use Action Worldwide Transportation for travelers worldwide.

 Gaon is an entrepreneur, investor, political strategist and founder of yoocanfind.com, Orcam, Apester, and AnyClip.